leo0514/vpc-on-classic-network/using-lbaas.md

 **Additional characteristics of these methods:**

-* Re-setting a server weight to '0' means no new connections are forwarded to that server, but any existing traffic will continue to flow.
+* Re-setting a server weight to '0' means no new connections are forwarded to that server, but any existing traffic continues to flow.
 Using a weight of '0' can help bring down a server gracefully and remove it from service rotation.
 * The server weight values are applicable only with the weighted round-robin method.
 They are ignored with round-robin and least connections load balancing methods.

 ## Horizontal scaling